 - Desktop access to software

-In the search of a solution that would satisfy all the criteria they found GIS Cloud to be the missing piece of the puzzle.
+In search of a solution that would satisfy all the criteria, they found GIS Cloud to be the missing piece of the puzzle.

 The Council found the following benefits of the software as highlights that made their workflow much more up to date and efficient:

 - Real-time data collection with the ability of editing data in field and work in an offline mode